MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lab-overview.md

 ## Lateral movement playbook

 The lateral movement playbook is third in the four part tutorial series.
-The playbook uses real-world publicly available hacking and attack tools.
-You'll use various attack methods to try to move laterally across the domain and obtain domain dominance.
-As you move, you'll see the lateral movement path threat detections and security alerts services of Azure ATP.
+The playbook illustrates how an attacker can use common, real-world publicly available hacking and attack tools to try to move laterally across the domain and obtain domain dominance.
+As you run this playbook, you'll see the lateral movement path threat detections and security alerts services of Azure ATP.

 > [!div class="nextstepaction"]
 > [Lateral movement playbook](atp-playbook-lateral-movement.md)

 ## Domain dominance playbook

 The last tutorial in the four part series is the domain dominance playbook.
 During the domain dominance phase, an attacker has already gained legitimate credentials to access your domain controller.
-The domain dominance playbook explains the process of using real-world, publicly available hacking and attack tools to attempt attacks against domain dominance focused threat detection and security alert services of Azure ATP.
+The domain dominance playbook explains how an attacker could use common, real-world, publicly available hacking and attack tools to attack the domain.
+You'll see the domain dominance focused threat detection and security alert services of Azure ATP as you run the playbook.

 > [!div class="nextstepaction"]
 > [Domain dominance playbook](atp-playbook-domain-dominance.md)